 These are clearly defined as quantitative or qualitative BHAG®s.
-When I’m coaching clients through the process of finding their BHAG®, I prefer not to use numbers or quantitative figures.
-In 1990, Walmart had a BHAG® of $125 billion by the year 2000.
-This may have excited their shareholders but I couldn’t see it meaning a lot to their staff.
+When I’m coaching clients through finding their BHAG®, I prefer not to use numbers or quantitative figures.
+In 1990, Walmart had a BHAG® of $125 billion by 2000.
+This may have excited their shareholders, but I couldn’t see it means a lot to their staff.

 One of my clients has just come up with a great target-orientated BHAG®.
-They’re an academy trust and their new mission is ‘to be a global leader of innovation in education’.
-When I asked one of the directors how it made him feel, he looked at me wide-eyed and said it ‘scared him shitless’.
+They’re an academy trust, and its new mission is ‘to be a global leader of innovation in education’.
+When I asked one of the directors how it made him feel, he looked me wide-eyed and said it ‘scared him shitless’.
 That’s just the kind of emotional reaction you need!

 – Role Model

-This type of big hairy audacious goal mimics the traits of other successful companies outside your sector.
-It’s something we did brilliantly when I was at Rackspace.
+This big hairy audacious goal mimics the traits of other successful companies outside your sector.
+It’s something we did brilliantly at Rackspace.